pixelpark/puppet-ds_389/README.md

 }
 ```

+The replication agreement will then be created and added to the instance.

 ### Replication supplier

-For a supplier, you can pass in consumers, and also any hubs or other suppliers (if running in multi-master) that should be present in the instance.
-You will also need to provide the replica ID for the supplier.
+For a supplier, consumers need to be passed as an array, and also any hubs or other suppliers (if running in multi-master) that should be present in the instance.
+The replica ID for the supplier must also be provided.

 ```puppet
 ds_389::instance { 'example':